COVID-19 UPDATE: The Harris Center building will be closed to visitors until further notice. Our trails and grounds remain open.

 SPARCnet

 The Harris Center maintains a series of study plots as part of SPARCnet, a regional research effort aimed at understanding the effects of climate change on woodland salamanders.
-With the help of students and citizen scientists, we survey the plots for salamanders each spring and fall.
+With the help of students and community scientists, we survey the plots for salamanders each spring and fall.

 Contact Us